Pandinosaurus/mstrimas.github.io/_posts/2016-02-01-long-flights.md

 On more than one occasion I've taken the brutally long-haul flight from Toronto to Hong Kong with Air Canada.
 Given that I'm totally unable to sleep on planes, almost 16 hours crammed into a tiny economy class seat is pretty rough!
-This got me thinking: what is the longest regularly scheduled, commericial long-haul flight?
+This got me thinking: what is the longest regularly scheduled, commercial long-haul flight?

 Wikipedia has the answer (no surprise) in the form of a table listing the [top 30 longest flights by distance](https://en.wikipedia.org/wiki/Non-stop_flight#Longest_flights).
-Turns out the longest flight is from Dallas to Syndey, clocking in at almost 17hours.
+Turns out the longest flight is from Dallas to Sydney, clocking in at almost 17hours and 13,804 km.
 This is 1.5 hours longer than my Hong Kong-Toronto flight, which comes in at number 24 on the list.

 Of course, I couldn't resist scraping these data from Wikipedia and mapping the flights.
 I'll use this opportunity to practice plotting with ggplot, since I've recently been trying to gain more experience using this package for mapping spatial data.